How the Other Half Lives: After publication

 The article proved to be popular, and Riis spent the better part of a year expanding it into the book published by Scribner's Books in 1890.
 It offered more illustrations and halftones than the magazine articles could offer.

 The book was successful.
 Soon after its publication, The New York Times lauded its content, calling it a "powerful book".
 The praise for How the Other Half Lives continued in many other newspapers across the country.
 Many of these enthusiastic reviews were seen in Christian newsletters, which enjoyed Riis' view on the moral issues of poverty.
 The Christian Intelligencer reviewed the first edition saying "Books like this that lift the curtains and expose to public gaze the great evils of the system will hasten the day of reform."
 Many of these Christian reviewers found Riis' work to apply their own cities, and called for similar reforms that Riis outlines in How the Other Half Lives.

 One of the most famous people who liked Riis' work was Theodore Roosevelt.
-Roosevelt became close to Riis during his two years as the President of the Police Board.
-Roosevelt and Riis worked together to abolish police lodging houses, as well as the reenactment of the Civil Service Law, the Tenement House Commission, laws that increased the amount of factory inspectors, making the eight-hour and prevailing rate of wages law effective, regulation of the working hours of women and children, as well as multiple other labor reforms.
+Roosevelt became close to Riis during the former's two years as the President of the Police Board.
+Roosevelt and Riis worked together to abolish police lodging houses, areas in police station houses that provided temporary shelter for homeless or destitute individuals that were prone to crime and public health crises, such as outbreaks of typhus, as well as the reenactment of the Civil Service Law, the Tenement House Commission, laws that increased the amount of factory inspectors, making the eight-hour and prevailing rate of wages law effective, regulation of the working hours of women and children, as well as multiple other labor reforms.